-Step 5: Add a few drops of essential oil to the water for an amazing aromatherapy-like experience.
+Step 5: Add a few drops of essential oil to the water for an amazing aromatherapy-like spa treatment.

 As per a study, the magnesium in Epsom salt foot soaks may penetrate the outer protective layers of the skin (1).
 However, there is no scientific evidence to prove that it increases the magnesium levels in the body.
 The extent of permeability also depends on the salt concentration and the duration you soak your feet in Epsom salt.
 This offers a host of benefits for the skin and the feet, some of which are listed below.

 Benefits Of Epsom Foot Soaks

 1. Treat Athlete’s Foot

 Epsom salt may not kill the fungus, but helps draw out moisture, ultimately making the feet less habitable for the fungus.
 It can also help treat foot infections and ingrown nails on the toes.
 If you want to treat athlete’s foot, you can try using an Epsom salt foot soak.
 However, ensure you discuss with your doctor.

 2. Reduce Inflammation

 Although there is no substantial evidence to back the claim, the magnesium content in Epsom salt may reduce inflammatory skin conditions.
-This is why the use of Epsom salt is recommended for gouti XA painful form of arthritis that usually affects one joint at a time and is caused by an increase of uric acid in the blood. and arthritis.
+This is why the use of Epsom salt is recommended for gouti XA painful form of arthritis that usually affects one joint at a time and is caused by an increase of uric acid in the blood. , arthritis, and muscle pain relief.